Luizbic/gbica_vision/readme.md

 For those interested in utilizing newer models such as **Flux**, we recommend exploring alternative platforms such as [WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) (also from us), [ComfyUI/SwarmUI](https://github.com/comfyanonymous/ComfyUI).
 Additionally, several [excellent forks of GBICA VISION 🌹](https://github.com/lllyasviel/GBICA VISION 🌹?tab=readme-ov-file#forks) are available for experimentation.

 Again, recently many fake websites exist on Google when you search “GBICA VISION 🌹”.
-Do **NOT** get GBICA VISION 🌹 from those websites – this page is the only official source of GBICA VISION 🌹.
-We never have any website like such as “GBICA VISION 🌹.com”, “GBICA VISION 🌹.net”, “GBICA VISION 🌹.co”, “GBICA VISION 🌹.ai”, “GBICA VISION 🌹.org”, “GBICA VISION 🌹.pro”, “GBICA VISION 🌹.one”.
-Those websites are ALL FAKE. **They have ABSOLUTLY no relationship to us.
-GBICA VISION 🌹 is a 100% non-commercial offline open-source software.**
+Do **NOT** get GBICA VISION 🌹

 # Features